peterjmarko/llm-narrative-framework/docs/ROADMAP.md

 - [ ] **Enhance Layer 4 Test Harness (Experiment Lifecycle)**
   - [ ] Add an `-Interactive` flag to provide a guided, step-by-step tour of the `new -> audit -> break -> fix` lifecycle.
   - [ ] Implement a smoke test that runs `new_experiment.ps1` with a minimal configuration and asserts that the `manifest.json` file is correctly generated.

+#### B. Implement Core Algorithm Validation Tests
+- [ ] **Implement Statistical Analysis & Reporting Validation Test**
+  - [ ] Create a new standalone test in the "Core Algorithm Validation" suite to provide bit-for-bit verification of the `compile_study.ps1` and `analyze_study_results.py` pipeline against a known-good ground truth.

 #### C. Enhance Reproducibility and Provenance
 - [ ] **Implement Provenance Capture**